sttts/ij-go-symbol-completion/README.md

 # Go Symbol Completion for VS Code

-A VS Code extension that provides IntelliJ-like symbol completion for Go code with or without package prefixes, drastically improving the Go development experience in VS Code.
+A VS Code extension that provides symbol completion for Go code with or without package prefixes (similar to other popular IDEs), drastically improving the Go development experience in VS Code.

 ![Go Symbol Completion in action](contrib/screencast.gif)